-Output Folder to SSURGO-Downloads and check the soil survey areas listed under Soil Surveys.
+Output Folder to SSURGO-Downloads and check the soil survey areas listed under Soil Surveys using the Select All button.

-Set Master Database to soildb_US_2003_BatchImport.mdb (located in the
+Set Master Database to soildb_US_2003_BatchImport.mdb.

-SSURGO_Download_tools_2014_01_21 folder.

-NOTE: Ensure that the MSACCESS .EXE is being accessed from the correct directory path.
-Click the double down arrow under Advanced Settings and verify path.

 Click OK.

 Messages will be displayed at each step of the download process.

 NOTE: If a local copy of a survey already exists in the output folder, the survey dates will be compared.
 If the Web Soil Survey version is more recent, the local copy will be overwritten.
 It is recommended that users maintain their SSURGO downloads as a type of data archive.